Six Sigma Continuous Process Improvement

 The concept of Six Sigma dates back to the 19th century and it has been used in business since 1986 when it was first introduced by mobile communications giant Motorola after research and analysis of its benefits.
 Since then, several well-known companies and organizations operating in different areas have successfully implemented this widely popular tactic such as Amazon, Dell, Ford and the United States Army.
 Need more reasons for convincing?

-Lean and Six Sigma Tools
+Lean manufacturing tools and Six Sigma Tools

 - The 5 Whys – Asking “why” five times